-Flexible tenure is regulated by The Homes and Communities Agency.
-Under the regulations of the scheme, L&Q can only buy back shares in a property to the value of the outstanding mortgage plus any rent and / or mortgage arrears
+Flexible tenure is regulated by Regulator of Social Housing.
+Under the regulations of the scheme, L&Q can only buy back shares in a property to the value of the outstanding mortgage plus any rent and/or mortgage arrears.

 We will assess applications for Flexible Tenure (buying back shares in your property) from people in severe financial difficulties who have purchased a shared ownership home through L&Q.